 A Balm is a one of the simplest, most healing remedies – the kind of thing that you want to have on your bedside table, in your kids room, in your purse, the medicine cabinet…

-This balm is necessary for hardworking hands, irritated summer skin, dry skin (heels I’m looking at you!), bites, stings, sunburns… it’s an herbal bandaid that makes everything better.
+This balm is necessary for hardworking hands, irritated summer skin, dry skin, bites, stings, sunburns… it’s an herbal bandaid that makes everything better.

 I don’t know about you, but I like having that one thing that you apply to every need.

 What makes this balm a magical cure-all, are the ingredients.
 And there’s only a few at that: oil, beeswax, dried peppermint and dried lavender.

 You get the soothing moisture from the oil, healing protection from the beeswax – and then it’s enriched with simple herbs that have potent medicinal qualities!
 You might be surprised to learn just what these pantry ingredients can do!

 The herbs: Peppermint + Lavender